Dan Gwalter, founder of No-Nonsense Leadership

 Launched the Fractional Formula

-Packaged everything into a structured 6-week installation sprint.
-150+ operators coached.
+Packaged the body of work into a structured 6-week installation sprint.
+150+ operators since.
 Clients landing deals from £10K to £100K+.
 One client secured a £60K contract in week 3 of their Sprint.
-The model that built my business now builds theirs.
+The work that built my business now builds theirs.

 01